decred/dcrwallet/rpc/documentation/api.md

   - `int32 confirmations`: The current number of confirmations of the transaction.
 If the transaction is unknown to the wallet or was removed due to a double spend, this value is set to `-1`.

+  - `bytes block_hash`: The hash of the block the transaction is mined in, or null if unmined.

+  - `int32 block_height`: The height of the block the transaction is mined in, or `-1` if unmined.

 **Expected errors:**